Herma Heart Center diagnostics

-Herma Heart Center has a complete range of tests to help diagnose children's heart disease, even before birth.
-Each year our highly trained technologists, pediatric cardiologists and exercise physiologist perform nearly 12,000 diagnostic procedures each year.
+Herma Heart Center has a range of tests to help diagnose children's heart disease, even before birth.
+Each year our highly trained technologists, pediatric cardiologists and exercise physiologist perform nearly 12,000 diagnostic procedures.

-- Echocardiography (ECHO) is the standard and often most useful diagnostic test and is similar to an ultrasound of the heart.
+Echocardiography (ECHO) is the standard and often most useful test.
+It is similar to an ultrasound of the heart.
 Our experts perform many types of ECHOs, including: